AndrewBanks10/react-causality-redux-vscode-template/README.md

 * urlLoader support for your images, fonts etc. Inlines them in the production bundle for faster loading if they are below a threshhold.
 Also, they can be imported into your react components.
 * Minification build bundles for both css and js for production use.
 * Allows you to view your production product after a build.
+* Supports progressive web apps for production.
+You can opt out of this.
 * Supports material-ui react components.
 * Supports development and production proxies so that you can proxy REST requests to your production server or some stub server such as the json-server.